-The GBR National Camps are Athlete Development Camps which are to give athletes the tools needed to become a successful, self-sufficient athletes.
+The GBR National Camps are Athlete Development Camps which give athletes the tools needed to become a successful, self-sufficient athlete.
 This is done by bringing the country’s top fencers together with the top coaches across a number of annual camps, aligned to their competition calendars.

 The camps are structured to complement the cadet and junior competition calendar, with themes to match the time of year relative to this.
 Below is a summary of the dates for each camp, as well as their aims and any additional learning being provided

 ADP training events will vary in their set-up depending on intended outcomes, some separated by weapon and some by competition level.

 Please check this page regularly as the ADP Master Plan is a live document and subject to changes.
 (Last Updated 30/07/2022)

 Any questions regarding ADP activity please complete this form here.

 Activate your free, 90 day membership to British Fencing today.
 Membership insures you to fence at any British Fencing club.Join Today

 Does your organisation want to bring fencing to your community?
 Explore our core coach course, no experience required.Core Coach

 Sign up to receive regular highlights from the exciting world of fencing - celebrating the best of our unique and inspiring community